stockphrase/no-silo/content/courses/writing-2/quarterly-review.md

 Taking into account all of these reflections and self-evaluations, *what final grade would you suggest for yourself*?

 {{< hint note >}}
+<span style="color: var(--readings)"><i class="fas fa-circle"></i></i></span> **Step 5**: Changes of Mind
+{{< /hint >}}

+In our first course reading by Nicholson Baker, we encountered an inquiry into an everyday human phenomenon: the changing of our minds.
+Since changes of mind are such common and universal human experiences, we tend to write them off as easily explicable events that neither invite nor merit critical analysis, skepticism, or wonder.
+However, Baker's analysis utterly defamiliarizes these mental revisions, revealing that beneath this ordinary and seemingly banal experience lies something unexpected, strange, unsettling, and complex.
+While it is not the explicit focus of his piece, Baker's argument exposes how our habitual experience often produces a false sense of certainty that actively prevents us from discovery.
+In an odd way, our positive knowledge and understanding may become a kind of handicap that prevents us from seeing with clarity.

+With this idea as a backdrop, I would like you to write a short response to the argument and ideas that your previous self wrote in the first draft of Essay 1.
+Ten weeks later, and after all our course readings and discussions, have you changed your mind about the purpose of education?

+{{< hint note >}}
 <span style="color: var(--due)"><i class="fas fa-circle"></i></i></span> **Due**
 {{< /hint >}}

 - <i class="fa fa-bullseye"></i> [End-of-term Reflection and Review](/courses/writing-2/quarterly-review/)
     - <i class="fas fa-cloud-upload-alt"></i> [Submit to Canvas by Monday 11.22](https://canvas.dartmouth.edu/)